-The ties that bind both past and present members of Rotary and the wider Emerald community become evident as Ian, Peter and Ross discuss why they decided to join the club and why they personally think it’s important to volunteer.
+The ties that bind both past and present members of Rotary and the wider Emerald community soon become evident.
+Ian, Peter and Ross discuss why they decided to join the club and think it’s important to volunteer.

 These ties go all the way back to the inaugural president.